graylikeblackandwhite/lemon-meringue/model.md

 **Objective:** Minimize the number of active radio units and distributed units, assign RUs to DUs, and assign resource blocks to user equipments (UEs)

+**Topology:** We have a mesh topology between the RUs and DUs, i.e., any RU can have any DU perform its higher PHY functions.
+There are many RUs connected to one DU.
+One RU cannot be connected to more than one DU.
 ## Model
 A DQN is used to solve this problem, specifically it is a Markov Decision Process (MDP), i.e., the action taken will depend only on the present state, not past states.
 A DQN requires three structures:
 ### 1. State Representation